ThomKhas/save-your-world/README.md

 # **Bienvenido a Save Your World**👋

+**This is a small project, which consists of uploading minecraft worlds from the .minecraft folder to a github repository, using this as a data store.**

 *for the use of this script, you must configure correctly the repository to which you are pointing, this is in aws.py, then use ctrl+f and look for "link" and you will see the two places where you must make this change, since in this case it is pointing to a private one, where I am a collaborator.*

 **Create a Virtual Environment (optional but recommended)**: